Chase Elliott wins first NASCAR Xfinity Series race since 2016 at Charlotte Motor Speedway | TSN

 Justin Allgaier won the first two stages of the race to give him a series-high eight on the season, but his chance to defend his title at Charlotte ended when his No. 7 Chevrolet hit the wall with 25 laps to go continuing his up-and-down season.

+Allgaier had been looking for his second straight win on the Xfinity Series after winning two weeks ago at Darlington.

-Sam Mayer led the race when Cole Custer and Austin Hill were involved in a crash with 17 laps remaining.
-Elliott pulled away on the restart.
-Jones was second, Sammy Smith third and Mayer finished fourth.
+Mayer seemed in control late in the race and was leading when Cole Custer and Austin Hill were involved in a crash with 17 laps remaining.
+But Elliott pulled away on the restart and Mayer quickly faded back and had a tight brush with the outside wall before regaining some track position and finishing in the top five.

 AP auto racing: https://apnews.com/hub/auto-racing